 For statutory reporting UPR are based on ceding company accounts, where available, or based on underlying earning patterns in system.
 The statutory UPR is booked gross of commissions and brokerage.
-Under the SST, the UPR is removed completely as the value of the liabilities is projected to ultimate taking into account the offsetting impact of unwritten premiums.
+Under the SST, the UPR is removed completely as the value of the liabilities is projected to ultimate taking into account the offsetting impact of unwritten premiums, net of any unwritten commissions.